ezEngine/docs-src/pages/docs/effects/particle-effects/particle-renderers.md

 **Particle Stretch:** Only available in the 'axis' render modes.
 Allows to stretch the particles along their fixed axis.
 Useful to create sparks.

+**Geometry Proximity Fade Out:** Particles fade out when they intersect with or come close to scene geometry.
+This value controls the distance over which the fade-out occurs.

+**Camera Proximity Fade Out:** Particles fade out when the camera is close to them.
+This value controls the distance over which the fade-out occurs.

 ## Mesh Renderer

 This renderer visualizes each particle using a [mesh](../../graphics/meshes/mesh-asset.md).